The role of special education teachers varies from school to school and from student to student.

 How Special Education Teachers Work With General Education Teachers

-Another thing he may do is observe students in the classroom.
-He may also do informal educational assessments.
-That way he can see how things are going and think about what accommodations can be made.
+Special education teachers might also observe students in the classroom and do informal assessments of kids.
+That lets them see how things are going and think about what

 How Special Education Teachers Work With Students

 How a teacher works with students depends on the students’ needs and the way a school is set up.

-In some districts, for instance, teachers run special education classrooms.
+In some districts, for example, teachers run special education classrooms.
 Two common examples of these are:

-Resource Room.
-Students come for instruction in certain subjects, such as math or reading.
+Resource rooms.
+Students come for instruction in certain subjects, like math or reading.

-“Self-contained” classrooms.
+Self-contained classrooms.
 Students with similar learning needs spend the majority of their day in this type of room.
-Most kids with learning and thinking differences aren’t in self-contained classrooms.
-They spend the majority of their day in the general education classroom.
+Most kids who learn and think differently aren’t in self-contained classrooms, though.
+They spend most of their day in the general education classroom.

 Special education teachers may also co-teach in the general education classroom.
 They help all students, but especially kids who need extra support.
 That goes for kids who are and aren’t identified with learning and thinking differences.

-Here are some other common ways a special education teacher can work with students:
+Here are some other ways a special education teacher might work with students:

 In some rural school districts, there may not be a special education teacher in the building full-time.
-Sometimes teachers are itinerant, meaning they work in more than one school.
+Sometimes teachers work in more than one school.

 Partnering With Special Education Teachers

-But teacher-preparation programs don’t all include training in things like specific reading programs for struggling readers.
+But teacher-preparation programs don’t all include training in things like reading programs for struggling readers.
 That may be something a teacher has to learn at professional development training.
 If you’re not sure about the training your child’s teacher has, it’s OK to ask.
-Having an open dialogue is key to building a strong partnership.
+Having an open dialogue can help build a strong partnership.